azathioprine film-coated tablets

 When to take it

 Take your medicine at about the same time each day, preferably after a meal.
 Taking it at the same time each day will help you remember when to take it.
 Take it at least one hour before or three hours after food or milk.
-If you take it on an empty stomach, it may increase the likelihood of vomiting, nausea (feeling sick) and stomach upsets.

 How long to take it for

 Continue taking your medicine for as long as your doctor tells you.

 Your doctor will discuss with you for how long you need to take your medicine.
 It could take some weeks or months for Thioprine 50 to take full effect.

 Transplant patients will need to take Thioprine 50 continuously to reduce the risk of organ rejection.

 If you forget to take it

 Take your dose as soon as you remember, and continue to take it as you would normally.

 If it is almost time for your next dose, skip the dose you missed and take your next dose when you are meant to.